 Instructions

-- In a large wok or steamer, fill it with enough water.
-Place a wired rack into the steamer and your plate of chow mein noodles on top of the wired rack.
-Cover and steam the noodles over high heat for 5 minutes.
+- In a large wok or steamer, fill the bottom with 2.5 cups / 625 ml water.
+Place a small wire rack into the steamer and a plate on top.
+Place the chow mein noodles on top of the plate.
+Cover and steam the noodles over high heat for 5 minutes to reheat them.
+Remove the plate of noodles with oven mitts to set aside and dry out the wok of the liquids.
+(If you don't own a steamer, blanch the noodles for 20 seconds in hot boiling water and strain the noodles in a colander).

-- Add steamed noodles, regular soy sauce, dark soy sauce and sesame oil.
-Mix well.
+- Add noodles, regular soy sauce, dark soy sauce and sesame oil and toss until noodles are evenly colored.

-- Sprinkle sesame seeds over top.
+- Garnish with sesame seeds over top.
 Serve & enjoy!

 Martha